Qube24/React-Movie-search/README.md

 # React-Movie-search

 This repository contains a React application for searching movies.
+Movie database is provided by TMDB API.

 ## Technologies Used